 Next is conduct disorder.
 The CDC states that a child might be diagnosable with CD if they “show a behavioral pattern of aggression toward others, and serious violations of rules and social norms at home, in school, and with peers.”
 So pretty similar to ODD, at least in definition.
 The CDC then gives the following behavioral examples of CD: “Breaking serious rules, such as running away, staying out at night when told not to, or skipping school [cue scene of Chloe going to the sketchy Firewalk concert at night in Episode One of Before the Storm]; Being aggressive in a way that causes harm, such as bullying, fighting, or being cruel to animals [cue scene of Chloe threatening Sheldon Pike at that concert in Episode One of Before the Storm]; [and] Lying and stealing, or damaging other people’s property on purpose [cue scene of Chloe stealing money from the t-shirt vendor at that same concert in Episode One of Before the Storm].”
 Chloe literally performs all of these actions in the first couple of scenes in the first episode of Before the Storm.

 Again, I’m not a mental health professional, nor do I claim to be one, but looking at what the CDC says, it doesn’t look like a far stretch to assume that Chloe could be diagnosable for ODD and CD.
 But could we go as far as to say that she has post-traumatic stress disorder?
 Well, let’s see what the CDC says about PTSD.
-Some of the symptoms of the disease do appear to be prevalent in Chloe.
+Some of the symptoms of the disorder do appear to be prevalent in Chloe.
 “Reliving the event over and over in thought or in play; Nightmares and sleep problems.”
 Over the course of the three days that Before the Storm takes place during, Chloe has hallucinations or dreams involving her father five times.
 Two of these hallucinations involve the accident itself while another one shows her father’s disfigurement from the accident.
 “Becoming very upset when something causes memories of the event.”
 In Episode One, Chloe’s rampage in the junkyard peaks when she happens to run into the car her dad was in when he crashed.
-While Chloe may not yet have full-blown PTSD, it appears that she is on her way there, as she is already showing early signs of the disorder as well as symptoms of related disorders, namely ODD and CD.
+While Chloe may not yet have full-blown PTSD, it appears that she is on her way there, as she is already showing some signs of the disorder as well as symptoms of related disorders, namely ODD and CD.

 There is nothing mentioned in either Life is Strange game about Chloe receiving any kind of diagnosis, let alone treatment, for any of these disorders.
 So what can we expect to happen to Chloe if she does in fact have undiagnosed PTSD?
 The CDC continues to describe symptoms of the disorder as “Lack of positive emotions; Intense ongoing fear or sadness; Acting helpless, hopeless or withdrawn; Denying that the event happened or feeling numb.”

 At the end of the first Life is Strange, you’re left with a single choice that will determine the fate of Chloe, as well as the entirety of Arcadia Bay.
 Neither of these two endings is considered canon as the developers have decided to leave the story up to each individual player.
 In one of the two possible timelines, Max rewinds back to when she first received her time-manipulating powers, only to allow the passage of time to occur as if she never received the powers, which involves letting Chloe get killed by Nathan Prescott.
 In this timeline, Chloe tragically dies before she is able to fully succumb to her potential PTSD.
 In the other timeline, however, Max allows the imminent storm to destroy Arcadia Bay, after which she and Chloe drive away to continue their future together.
 It’s a simple, kind of romantic ending, considering what it took to get there, but the implication appears to be that Max and Chloe still have each other and that that’s all they need.
-But if we’re right about Chloe’s mental illnesses, and if she continues to go untreated, both she and Max will likely find that their lives will continue to be plagued by the traumatic events that occurred in Arcadia Bay, despite its destruction.
+But if we’re right about Chloe’s mental disorders, and if she continues to go untreated, both she and Max will likely find that their lives will continue to be plagued by the traumatic events that occurred in Arcadia Bay, despite its destruction.